-In your next mission you have the freedom to design your own experiment from scratch while examining human kidney cells under a microscope.
+In your next mission, you have the freedom to design your own experiment from scratch while examining human kidney cells under a microscope.
 Every tool you need to design and perform your experiment is available in this virtual lab.
-You will:

-- Choose an experimental model.
-Choose the correct experimental model from yeast cells, mice, human sample, or kidney cell line, to design a scientifically sound experiment for testing the effect of the suspicious drug.
+Choose an experimental model: Choose the correct experimental model from yeast cells, mice, human samples, or kidney cell lines, to design a scientifically sound experiment for testing the effect of the suspicious drug.
 And don’t be afraid to make mistakes – in this virtual simulation you can repeat the experiment as many times as you want.

 Define the dependent and independent variables: Based on your experimental model, which variable will you be manipulating as the experimenter?
 What will you be measuring?

 Create controls: The positive and negative controls will help you conclude whether a suspicious compound could be the reason behind the reported epidemic.
 You’ll get to investigate the effects of compounds in the drug as compared to a negative control with just the buffer, and a positive control treated with a compound known to cause kidney damage.

 Perform the experiment: After adding the treatments to the positive control, negative control, and experimental group, use the lab equipment to observe the changes in the dependent variable in each experimental group.

 Analyze the results and present your findings: Look at your data, and decide whether or not it supports your hypothesis.
 Then present the results of your experiment at a meeting with a virtual professor.